cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 Using _Excel_, produce the input samplesheet for `nf-core/viralrecon`, making sure that you save it as a CSV file (<kbd>File</kbd> → <kbd>Save As...</kbd> and choose "CSV" as the file format).

+**Note:** make sure that the sample names you use in this samplesheet match those in the metadata `sample_info.csv` file (pay attention to things like spaces, uppercase/lowercase, etc. -- make sure the names used match _exactly_).

 If you are working with Illumina data, you should check the tip below.

 <details><summary>Illumina samplesheet: saving time with the command line!</summary>